top of page

 All our units are supported by an online learning management system – Moodle.

-We use a range of assessment tasks at CIHE to help you monitor your learning – quizzes, group work, case-studies and scenario-based activities, reports and exams.
 Our assessment tasks are designed to be work-oriented, that is, they are designed to mimic the real world processes involved in business so that you will be ready to start your career as an active independent professional.

 INDICATIVE STUDENT NUMBERS